Skip to Content

 Query

-The query is a OPTIONALS type in data method, means you can still access the regarding API without input any query.
+Query is optional in this data method, which means you can still access the API without any query input.

 Single Query